-As noted previously in this report, approximately 3% of services that APS implemented on behalf of clients in FY 2018-19 were implemented involuntarily.
+As noted previously in this report, approximately 3% of services that APS implemented on behalf of clients in FY 2019-20 were implemented involuntarily.
 APS may need to implement services without a client's consent when there are circumstances that prevent a client from being able to provide consent, when a client is at imminent risk of serious injury or death, or when a law is being violated.
 For example, for emergency medical or behavioral health treatment, or when the client may be in violation of a law or municipal code, such as hoarding or vermin clean up requirements.
+This is in line with the ACL's (2020) voluntary guidelines that policies need to be established for involuntary case planning and the decision to implement those services should not be taken lightly.